About the Association for Senior Debate (ASD)

 Finally, the initiative, designed as it is to use former debaters (and especially recent debaters) as docents for any participants honing their forensic skills, will promote intergenerational contact, communication, and learning.

 The Association for Senior Debate (ASD) is a not-for-profit 501(c)(3) organization, supported solely by a generous set of benefactors and foundations, including the Ford Foundation.
-John Sexton, president emeritus of New York University and dean emeritus of NYU School of Law, is Chair of the ASD’s Advisory Council and an uncompensated volunteer.
-Sexton, a member of the Debate’s Hall of Fame, was the national high school debate champion and coached a dominant high school debate team for fifteen years.
 Tom Benson, president emeritus of Green Mountain College, is founding president of the ASD and was one of the nation’s top debaters during his college years at Augustana College.
+NYU Law’s Professor John Sexton is faculty liaison to the program and is charged with approving the assignments and work of Fellows; he also will conduct periodic meetings with the Fellows on their work.

 ASD Fellows will assist the executive director of the Association for Senior Debate in mobilizing the engagement of communities, especially traditionally underrepresented communities, with the Senior Debate initiative.
 Beyond this mobilization effort, ASD Fellows will assist in organizing and managing the various Senior Debate events.
 In doing so, ASD Fellows will hone skills of community organizing under the direction of an experienced volunteer mentor while building organizational and management skills.
-Fellows will be expected to devote 10 hours a week of assistance to the executive director during the first 12 weeks of each semester during their attendance at NYU Law; in addition, ASD Fellows will be expected to offer 10 hours a week of assistance during 8 weeks of the summer between their 1L and 2L year at NYU Law.
+Fellows will be expected to devote 10 hours a week of assistance to the executive director during the first 12 weeks of each semester during their attendance at NYU Law.

-ASD Fellows will receive partial tuition scholarships of $40,000 per year of studies for both their 2L and 3L years of study at NYU Law, except that the annual sum of this scholarship and any scholarship or financial aid that an ASD Fellow already receives for this period shall not exceed the full annual cost of tuition and fees.
+ASD Fellows are chosen each Spring from among 1L students at NYU’s Law School.
+Fellows receive partial tuition scholarships of at least $20,000 per year of studies for both their 2L and 3L years of study at NYU Law, except that the annual sum of this scholarship and any scholarship or financial aid that an ASD Fellow already receives for this period shall not exceed the full annual cost of tuition.

-ASD will host two debate formats each year – competitive and roundtable – which will run concurrently in four-month cycles.
+ASD will host at least two cycles of debate each year which will run in four-month cycles.
 Each four-month cycle will have two phases: the preparation phase (first three months) and the debate phase (fourth month).
 During the preparation phase, ASD Fellows and volunteers will facilitate events and weekly classes for interested participants, working with library systems, retirement communities, lifelong learning programs, churches, synagogues, mosques, and other social organizations and neighborhood groups.
 During the debate phase of each cycle, ASD Fellows and volunteers will organize local tournaments for participants, enabling those interested to participate in person or virtually.

 How to Apply